 Theme: A Europe fit for the digital age

 Monique van Dijk - Groeneboer#religion and mental health #youth and religion

 Frank Hendriks#civil society #cultural and country differences

 Theme: A new push for European democracy

 Ruud Luijkx#empirical sociology #EVS #methodoly and statistics

-The Jean Monnet Centre of Excellence for European Values is funded by the European Union, as a part of the Erasmus+ Program.
+The Jean Monnet Centre of Excellence of European Values is funded by the European Union, as a part of the Erasmus+ Program.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
 Neither the European Union nor the granting authority can be held responsible for them.
-The CoEV is a continuation of former European Grants, more information can be found here.
+The CoEV is a continuation of former European Grants.